 While the BBA has been an active member of the Caribbean Basketball Confederation (CBC) since 2005, it did not make its debut into competition until 2009.
 The BBA had already committed its Men's Team to participate in the 2009 Island Games and the hope was to attend both tournaments.
 Unfortunately, by the time the CBC had confirmed a date, funds had already started to go towards the Island Games.
 It just so happened that the dates of both tournaments were identical.
 The BBA was forced to create 2 teams as registration costs had been paid for both tournaments.
 There was much unnecessary debate over the name of each team, and which team was the better team.
 This led to some heated discussions, but despite it all, both teams were able to compete.
 Bermuda would go on to compete in 2011 and 2015 and 2018.
 The BBA has yet to send a Senior women's team or youth teams to the CBC Championship.
 However, Jenaya Wade-Fray who represented Bermuda in the 2007 Natwest Island Games played for Great Britain's Women's Basketball team in the 2012 Summer Olympics which were held in London.

-There are currently 6 coaches who are members of the World Association of Basketball Coaches (WABC) click here As of 2016, only 4 coaches have been actively involved with international basketball.
+There are currently 6 coaches who are members of the World Association of Basketball Coaches (WABC) As of 2020, only 3 coaches have been actively involved with international basketball.